 Some live-in caregivers only receive their lodging and perhaps some other small benefits in exchange for basic companion work (e.g., fellowship and watching over the individual).
 If employing a live-in caregiver to provide routine, daily personal assistance services, you must comply with minimum wage requirements and either pay privately or use consumer-directed Medicaid Waiver services.
-Note that as of 2018, Medicaid Waivers in Northern Virginia pay \$11.70 an hour for consumer directed personal assistance services.
-Waivers do not currently provide overtime, sick leave, health insurance, or other benefits at this time (although live-in personal attendants may work more than 40 hours/week under consumer directed services, they are not entitled to overtime - see Section "Live-In Domestic Service Employee Exemption").
+Note that as of 2021, Medicaid Waivers in Northern Virginia pay \$13.60 an hour for consumer directed personal assistance services.
+Waivers provide limited overtime, and no sick leave, health insurance, or other benefits at this time (although live-in personal attendants may work more than 40 hours/week under consumer directed services, they are not entitled to overtime - see Section "Live-In Domestic Service Employee Exemption").
 These realities are important in understanding that your live-in aide may need to find an additional full or part-time work with competitive pay.